thegenemyers/FASTK/README.md

 ```

 Recall that a FastK table contains every k-mer occuring in a data set in cannonical form
-(i.e. the small, lexicographically, of the k-mer in both orientations).
+(i.e. the smaller, lexicographically, of the k-mer in both orientations).
 Symmex takes such
 a table and produces one in which every k-mer occurs both in its forward and reverse forms,
 unless it is a Watson-Crick palindrome, in which case it occurs once.
 The non-cannonical
 instance of the k-mer has the same count as its cannonical counterpart.
 We call such a